KDE neon: History and versions

 KDE neon first started taking shape in late 2015 as a way to provide a rolling release of KDE software on top of Ubuntu's stable OS base.
 Daily installation images began being built in January 2016.
-These images were based on Ubuntu 15.10, but in April 2016, upgrades to Ubuntu 16.04, which would eventually become the base for the first general release, which happened on 8 June 2016.
+These images were based on Ubuntu 15.10, but in April 2016, upgrades to Ubuntu 16.04, which would eventually become the base for the first general release, happened on 8 June 2016.

 KDE neon announced in January 2017 that the distribution will be switching its installer from Ubiquity to Calamares due to Ubiquity "not having some features".
 In February 2018, KDE neon developers removed the LTS Editions from the downloads page, but kept these editions in the download mirrors because of "lots of people asking which edition to use and what the difference is."
 In May 2018, KDE started changing KDE neon from being based on Ubuntu 16.04 to Ubuntu 18.04.
 KDE neon preview images, based on Ubuntu 18.04, became available in August 2018.
-On 10 August 2020, KDE released a rebased version of KDE Neon, based on Ubuntu 20.04.
+On 10 August 2020, KDE released a rebased version of KDE neon, based on Ubuntu 20.04.

 As KDE neon is primarily a packaging of KDE software (and occasionally updated dependencies) on top of Ubuntu LTS, its versions are simply numbered off the Plasma release version.
 However, some notable versions of KDE neon User Edition are listed below to show technical progression.

-In August 2025 the development of KDE Linux was announced which is meant to be the „reference implementation OS with Plasma and KDE apps“.
-This is contrary to KDE neon for which is was clearly negated that it is „the KDE distro“.
-Instead KDE neon was „primarily intended for technical Linux/KDE users who want immediate access to the latest KDE offerings“.
+In August 2025 the development of KDE Linux was announced which is meant to be the "reference implementation OS with Plasma and KDE apps".
+This is contrary to KDE neon for which it was clearly negated that it is "the KDE distro".
+Instead KDE neon was "primarily intended for technical Linux/KDE users who want immediate access to the latest KDE offerings".
 The future of KDE neon was not mentioned in the announcement and is uncertain at the moment.